ljpatrick/marxpaint/magic/docs/en/README.txt

        the new copy.
 (See also the "strdup(3)" man page)
      * struct: See "C structure"
      * The GIMP: An Open Source image manipulation and paint program.
-     * tp_magic_api.h: A header file that defines Tux Paint's Magic tool API.
+     * tp_magic_api.h: A header file that defines Marx Paint's Magic tool API.
        Plugins must '#include' it.
-     * tp-magic-config: A command-line program that provides information about the installed version of Tux Paint to plugin developers (such as what C compiler flags they should compile with, and where plugin shared objects and data files should be installed).
+     * tp-magic-config: A command-line program that provides information about the installed version of Marx Paint to plugin developers (such as what C compiler flags they should compile with, and where plugin shared objects and data files should be installed).
 (See also the "tp-magic-config(3)" man page.)